 Significant investment has been made in ocean and coastal data, modeling and analysis products at regional, national and global scales.
 A key challenge remains, however, in the integration, accessibility, discoverability and transformation of data.
 This requires integration of satellite and in situ data and the delivery of data to diverse users.

-The GEO Blue Planet working group data discover, access and utilization is working to increase data discoverability and integration of data sets including: Traditional geospatial data (e.g., management boundaries) Time series monitoring data (e.g., coastal and ocean moorings) Gridded datasets (e.g., satellite remote sensing products) Complex multi-dimensional data cubes (e.g., ocean models) The […]
+The GEO Blue Planet working group data discover, access and utilization is working to share best practices and support activities to increase data discoverability and integration of data sets including: Traditional geospatial data (e.g., management boundaries) Time series monitoring data (e.g., coastal and ocean moorings) Gridded datasets (e.g., satellite remote sensing products) Complex […]